MIKE SHILDT - MANAGER

 The 44-year-old graduated from Carlyle (Ill.)
 High School where he was named team MVP and All-Conference as a senior in 1987.
 He resides in Hoffman, Ill. with wife Lisa, and their two children, daughter Kristen and son Jacob.

 MARK BUDASKA - HITTING COACH

-Mark Budaska begins his seventh season as the Redbirds hitting coach in 2014.
-He spent his six previous years working in the Boston Red Sox system, including the 2004-07 seasons with Triple-A Pawtucket.
+Mark Budaska begins his eighth season as the Redbirds hitting coach in 2015.
+He spent his six previous years working in the Boston Red Sox system, including the 2004-07 campaigns with Triple-A Pawtucket.

 During his tenure in Memphis, has tutored Cardinals batters David Freese, Allen Craig, Jon Jay, Daniel Descalso, and Matt Carpenter, who all posted career minor league years in Memphis before moving on to St. Louis.